willkwon-math/willkwon-math.github.io/research.md

 In the case of the heat equation, it is easy to show that if $u \in L^2(Q_1)$ is a very weak solution to heat equations $\partial_t u-\Delta u =0$ in $Q_1$, then $u$ is smooth in $Q_1$.
 Moreover, one can also show that
 $$ \Vert D^2 u \Vert_{L_{2}(Q_{1/2})}\leq N \Vert u \Vert_{L_{2}(Q_1)}.$$
-However, it is not easy to verify that such an estimate holds for Stokes equations due to the presence of pressure.
+However, unlike heat equation, Stokes equation may not have good regularity properties.
 This is captured by a well-known example given by Serrin (1962): consider
 $$ u(t,x)=c(t)\nabla \phi(x),\quad p(t,x)=-c(t)\phi(x),$$
 where $\phi$ is harmonic.
 Then $(u,p)$ satisfies
 $$ \partial_t u -\Delta u + \nabla p=0,\quad \mathrm{div} u= 0.$$